rusenask/keel-landing/user-guide/providers.md

 While the deployment above works perfect for both webhook and Google Cloud Pubsub triggers sometimes you can't control these events and the only available solution is to check registry yourself.
 This is where polling trigger comes to the rescue.

-_Note: when image with non-semver style tag is supplied (ie: `latest`) Keel will monitor SHA digest.
-If tag is semver - it will track and notify providers when new versions are available._
+> **Note**: when image with non-semver style tag is supplied (ie: `latest`) Keel will monitor SHA digest.
+If tag is semver - it will track and notify providers when new versions are available.

 Add labels: